micmejia/bible-dump/AMPC/1 Timothy/1 Tim 6.md

 ###### 1

-Let all who are under the yoke as bond servants esteem their own [personal] masters worthy of honor _and_ fullest respect, so that the name of God and the teaching [about Him] may not be brought into disrepute _and_ blasphemed.
+Let all who are under the yoke as bond servants esteem their own [personal] masters worthy of honor and fullest respect, so that the name of God and the teaching [about Him] may not be brought into disrepute and blasphemed.

 ###### 2

-Let those who have believing masters not be disrespectful _or_ scornful [to them] on the grounds that they are brothers [in Christ]; rather, they should serve [them all the better] because those who benefit by their kindly service are believers and beloved.
+Let those who have believing masters not be disrespectful or scornful [to them] on the grounds that they are brothers [in Christ]; rather, they should serve [them all the better] because those who benefit by their kindly service are believers and beloved.
 Teach and urge these duties.

 ###### 3

-But if anyone teaches otherwise and does not assent to the sound _and_ wholesome messages of our Lord Jesus Christ (the Messiah) and the teaching which is in agreement with godliness (piety toward God),
+But if anyone teaches otherwise and does not assent to the sound and wholesome messages of our Lord Jesus Christ (the Messiah) and the teaching which is in agreement with godliness (piety toward God),

 ###### 4

-He is puffed up with pride _and_ stupefied with conceit, [although he is] woefully ignorant.
-He has a morbid fondness for controversy and disputes _and_ strife about words, which result in (produce) envy _and_ jealousy, quarrels _and_ dissension, abuse _and_ insults _and_ slander, and base suspicions,
+He is puffed up with pride and stupefied with conceit, [although he is] woefully ignorant.
+He has a morbid fondness for controversy and disputes and strife about words, which result in (produce) envy and jealousy, quarrels and dissension, abuse and insults and slander, and base suspicions,

 ###### 5

-And protracted wrangling _and_ wearing discussion _and_ perpetual friction among men who are corrupted in mind and bereft of the truth, who imagine that godliness _or_ righteousness is a source of profit [a moneymaking business, a means of livelihood]. _From such withdraw_.
+And protracted wrangling and wearing discussion and perpetual friction among men who are corrupted in mind and bereft of the truth, who imagine that godliness or righteousness is a source of profit [a moneymaking business, a means of livelihood].
+From such withdraw.

 ###### 6

-[And it is, indeed, a source of immense profit, for] godliness accompanied with contentment (that contentment which is a sense of inward sufficiency) is great _and_ abundant gain.
+[And it is, indeed, a source of immense profit, for] godliness accompanied with contentment (that contentment which is a sense of inward sufficiency) is great and abundant gain.

 ###### 7

-For we brought nothing into the world, and _obviously_ we cannot take anything out of the world;
+For we brought nothing into the world, and obviously we cannot take anything out of the world;

 ###### 8